amhooman/Vengeance/README.md

 ⚠️Upon release there will be **no** further updates!
 (Excluding unblocking updates!)

 ### Todo:
-- Add Tab Cloaking
-- Combine Source/Re-introduce Version Check
-- Sort "Other" Features Into A Directory
 - Rewrite Main Source
 - Fix 2048go Github Link